jazzband/wagtailmenus/README.md

 ### 1. Gives you independent control over your root-level main menu items

 The `MainMenu` model lets you define the root-level items for your projects's main navigation (or one for each site, if it's a multi-site project) using an inline model `MainMenuItem`.
 These items can link to pages (you can append an optional hash or querystring to the URL, too) or custom URLs.
-The custom URL field won't force you to enter a valid URL either, so you can add things like "#request-callback" or "#signup" to link to areas on the active page (perhaps as JS modals).
+The custom URL field won't force you to enter a valid URL either, so you can add things like `"#request-callback"` or `"#signup"` to link to areas on the active page (perhaps as JS modals).

 <img alt="Screenshot of MainMenu edit page in Wagtail admin" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-mainmenu-edit.png" />

 The site's page tree powers everything past the root level, so you don't have to recreate it elsewhere.
 And as you'd expect, only links to published pages will appear when rendering.

-Pages still need to have `show_in_menus` checked to appear in menus (if you really needed to hide a page for some reason, it would be frustrating if they didn't), but your project's main navigation (likely displayed in a way that is sensitive to change) will be protected from accidental additions.
+**Please note:** In order to enable pages to be hidden using Wagtail's existing controls, pages still need to have `show_in_menus` checked to appear in menus.

 ### 2. Allows you to manage multiple 'flat menus' via the CMS